Operating Protocol – Referencing standards in the Building Code system

 The standards process has been used both in New Zealand and internationally for decades, predating the current Building Code system.
 Standards are used to inform a number of aspects of building design, and utilise expert knowledge to consider how to ensure safety and quality in building performance.

-How standards are used in the Building Code System
+How standards are used in the Building Code system

 Criteria to support decisions on referencing a standard in the Building Code system

-The Building Act 2004 section 25(2) specifies that:
+The Building Act 2004 (section 25(2)) states that:

 An acceptable solution or a verification method must not contain a provision that